dedalozzo/www.elephantoncouch.com/_docs/index.md

 hazardous.
 Here’s what to look out for.

 <div class="note">
-  <h5>ProTips™ help you get more from Jekyll</h5>
+  <h5>ProTips™ help you get more from Elephant on Couch</h5>
-  <p>These are tips and tricks that will help you be a Jekyll wizard!</p>
+  <p>These are tips and tricks that will help you be a EoC wizard!</p>
 </div>

 <div class="note info">
   <h5>Notes are handy pieces of information</h5>
-  <p>These are for the extra tidbits sometimes necessary to understand
+  <p>These are for the extra tidbits sometimes necessary to understand EoC.</p>
-     Jekyll.</p>
 </div>

 <div class="note warning">